 Currently, the program is still in its piloting phase.
 And because it is a new program one of the main challenges is in how our stakeholders understand the term "consolidation".
-As I have earlier mentioned, that term seems to refer to land consolidation.
-It must be well-communicated that this is not the case, and what we are really clustering and consolidating are the production activities and processes across the commodity value chain.

-The goal of farm clustering and consolidation is really to be a key strategy to achieve "Masaganang Ani, at Mataas na Kita."
+As I have earlier mentioned, that term seems to refer The goal of farm clustering and consolidation is really to be a key strategy to achieve "Masaganang Ani, at Mataas na Kita."